 Why should we care about genetic engineering?

-Zooming out, genetic engineering could be viewed as a historical event on par with the cambrian explosion in how it changed the pace of evolution.
+Over a long enough time period, genetic engineering could be viewed as a historical event on par with the cambrian explosion in how it changed the pace of evolution.
 When most people think of evolution they’re thinking about biological evolution through natural selection, but this is just one form.
 Over time, it will likely be superseded by other forms of evolution that act much more quickly.
 What are some of these?
 The candidates in my mind are (1) artificial intelligence, or synthetic life, breeding and mutating at a rapid rate (2) biological life, with genetic engineering being used to take a more directive approach, and (3) some merged hybrid of the two.
 Instead of waiting hundreds of thousands of years for beneficial mutations to show up (as with natural selection), we could start to see beneficial changes every year.

 This all sounds pretty far fetched, I don’t think any of it will happen soon in the near future.